Skip to content

 Braintree

-Braintree is actually owned by PayPal.
-Like PayPal, it allows merchants to charge customers through multiple payment types (including PayPal).
+PayPal actually owns Braintree.
+Like PayPal, Braintree allows merchants to charge customers through multiple payment types (including PayPal).
 Unlike PayPal, its transaction fees are fairly competitive.
 It also has options for volume discounts and/or custom pricing.

-Braintree offers a huge range of advanced features, including reporting tools to help businesses analyse their sales data.
+Braintree offers many advanced features, including reporting tools to help businesses analyse their sales data.
 These features can, however, be complex to set up and use.

 Braintree’s headline selling points are: